Taranabant

 Some potential anti-obesity medications have proved effective in the first six months of treatment, only to lose effectiveness as subjects develop resistance to treatment.

 Side effects have been a major concern with all currently available anti-obesity medications, including rimonabant, which has been marketed in Europe since 2006.
-Clearly, the safety and tolerability profile of taranabant will be a major factor governing regulatory approval in both the US and Europe.
+Clearly, the safety and tolerability profile of taranabant would have been a major factor governing regulatory approval in the US and Europe.